emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 07     GO TO PARA-1.
 07   IF VAL1 IS LESS THAN 9.
                                     08   GO TO PARA-1.
 ```

+We can see on right lines `06` through `08`, the goto has been unnested from the conditional statement using an outward-movement transformation.

 ```cobol
 00 PROCEDURE DIVISION.